Texella reddelli

 Texella reddelli, the Bee Creek cave harvestman, is a rare species of troglobitic harvestman that was added to the United States endangered species list in 1988, at the same time as six other species native to the karst ecosystem in Travis County and Williamson County, Texas, USA.
 They inhabit areas with near 100% humidity and constant temperatures, and they prey on springtails.
-Since they can only be found underground, research on these creatures has been difficult.
+Research on these creatures has been difficult since they can only be found underground.
 Their distribution is limited and unknown reproductive rates mean that it is possible they are especially susceptible to habitat destruction and other threats.
 Texella reddelli are found on both the North and South sides of the Colorado River.

 Description

 These arachnids are about 1/8 of an inch (3.175 mm) long with a yellow-brown color and long legs.
 Juveniles have a yellowish-white body.
-They live underground, have small eyes, and elongated appendages.
+They live underground, and have small eyes, and elongated appendages.
 All seven species live in the Karst ecosystem in Travis and Williamson counties in Texas.

 Habitat

 Bee Creek cave harvestman inhabit limestone caves.
 They are only able to survive in caves that maintain stable temperatures and humidity (close to 100%).
 They have been found in caves both on the north and south side of the Colorado river.
-They live in 'karst' type of terrain in Travis County, which is formed by "dissolution of calcium carbonate from limestone bedrock by mildly acidic groundwater."
+They live in the karst terrain in Travis County, which is formed by "dissolution of calcium carbonate from limestone bedrock by mildly acidic groundwater."
 This process creates the caves that are needed to support this species.
 They receive their nutrients through groundwater infiltration.